-The International Center for Tropical Ecology at the University of Missouri-St. Louis presented the university’s World Ecology Award to Britain’s Prince Charles.
-The presentation was made by Jorie Butler Kent, a member of the center’s advisory board, at a small ceremony in the prince’s offices in London, England.
+The International Center for Tropical Ecology (now known as the Whitney R. Harris World Ecology Center) at the University of Missouri-St. Louis presented the university’s World Ecology Award to the United Kingdom's King Charles III.
+The presentation was made by Jorie Butler Kent, a member of the center’s advisory board, at a small ceremony in the King’s offices in London, England.

-HRH The Prince of Wales has been a tireless campaigner for the protection of the British countryside and its rural way of life.
+HRH The King has been a tireless campaigner for the protection of the UK's countryside and its rural way of life.
 He has promoted the concept of sustainable development and has focused attention on issues relating to modern farming methods and the importance of organic agriculture and other mechanisms that reduce the environmental impacts of food production.

 Through his many speeches he has supported the certification of timber from sustainable sources, the Biodiversity Convention and the need to protect wildlife and conserve tropical rain forests.
 He has shown his deep concern for declining fish stocks and the impact of the fishing industry on marine birds and used his influence to urge the implementation of sustainable fishing techniques.